Mohna

-Mohna is one of the famous villages of Jhanjharpur in Mithila region.
+Mohna is a village in Jhanjharpur in the Bihar, India.
 Mohna is a village of Simra panchayat.
 It is surrounded with three main villages, Simra panchayat (Majhaura, Simra, Maheshpura) as well as Kanhauli.
-Famous festivals are Durga puja and Ram navami.

-NH 57 is the main road which connects Mohna from Darbhanga and Patna of Bihar and silliguri of West Bengal.
+NH 57 is the main road which connects Mohna from Darbhanga and Patna in Bihar and Silliguri of West Bengal.
 This National Highway is also known as the East- West Corridor.
 The length of this corridor is about 3,214 km.
-It starts from Porbandar(Gujrat) and ends at Silchar (Assam).
+It starts from Porbandar in Gujarat and ends at Silchar in Assam.